zyllio/zyllio-sdk/README.md

-# ZYLLIO SDK User guide
+# ZYLLIO Plugin Development guide

 Zyllio SDK is a development kit that allows developers to extend Zyllio Studio by creating Plugins.
 These plugins contain Components, Actions and Themes